11 Tips on How to Franchise a Business

 The Concept of Franchising

 The concept of franchising has been around for hundreds of years, but the modern iteration of franchising came into its own in the latter half of the 20th century.
-As suburban spread increased the opportunities for small business owners, franchising became a lucrative way to invest in a tried-and-true business brand.
+As suburban sprawl increased the opportunities for small business owners, franchising became a lucrative way to invest in a tried-and-true business brand.

 This business model allows for a brand name to begin to spread in different regions of the country while offering entrepreneurs and investors the opportunity to benefit from business ownership.